jensonp/project-steam-engine/backend-deep-dive-fixed.md

 ### 26.2 Circular Reference Detection

-`JSON.stringify` throws `TypeError: cyclic object value` for circular references.
+`JSON.​stringify` throws `Type​Error: cyclic object value` for circular references.

 V8 maintains a **stack of visited objects** during serialization.
 Before recursing into an object, it checks if the object is already on the stack: